 The shiny, bright Heart shaped red fruits exterior covers the smooth, crisp skin of this exquisite cherry.
 The interior flesh is meaty and firm, but with a delicious sweet flavor that will make your taste buds water.
 A slight hint of acidic undertone is just enough to provide the perfect amount of bite to this unique cherry.
 It even remains crisp long after being picked.

-Sweetheart Cherry is not only a source of wonderful fruit, but also a lovely tree for your yard.
+Sweetheart Cherry is not only a source of wonderful fruit, but also a lovely tree for your yard and can be pruned to maintain almost any height.
 Mid-April brings pristine white flowers which results in a late harvest of mid-July cherries that dot the tree like tiny, brilliant ornaments amid the green foliage.

 Autumn transforms the shiny foliage to shades of orange, pink or red for yet another decorative show.
 Of course, as with most cherry trees, even the bark itself is lovely.
 The reddish, dark-brown hue even becomes fissured on older trees for added interest.